kul1/turbolog/README.md

 # Turbolog

-Turbolog is devise, omniauth and facebook authentication setup in one gem.
+Turbolog is a gem to setup devise, omniauth and facebook authentication.

 For the following configuration:

 .Rails 5.1.4
 .Ruby 2.4.1
 .Devise
 .Mongoid
 .Omniauth_facebook

 ## Installation